AvijitD22/AvijitD22/README.md

 # Hello there, I'm Avijit

 ## I'm Computer Science Student
-- 🌱 Tring to Learn Many Things which will make me better
+- 🌱 Trying to Learn Many Things which will make me better
 - 🥅 Goals: Learn and Integrate many Technologies.
 Contribute to Open Source.
 - 🎮 I also love❤️ to play games
 - 📫 To reach me mail on : avijitdas8806@yahoo.com